 To register for disability support, a student must email support@guildmusic.edu.au, with the subject heading "Request for Disability Support".
-You will receive an email invitation within 3 business days of the request to arrange a consultation appointment with the DLO.
-This appointment should take place as soon as possible to avoid delays in the creation and implementation of an EAP.
+The student will receive an email invitation within five business days of the request to arrange a consultation appointment with the DLO.
+This appointment should take place as soon as possible to avoid delays in the creation and implementation of an Education Access Plan(EAP).